What is aging in place? Read more and learn about the changes you should make to your home to make it safe and comfortable as you age.

 Although aging in place can be an inexpensive alternative to assisted living facilities and nursing homes, this approach is far from free — and some expenses can begin to add up.
 Many expenses, however, may be covered by Medicare or VA benefits.
 Costs of transportation to and from medical appointments, mobility assists like scooters, and even visits from home health aides may fall under your coverage, so be sure you know how your plan fits into the aging in place picture.

-One of the key tenets of aging in place is that older adults and seniors will remain in their current situation for as long as they can — with the understanding that there may come a time that this arrangement is no longer feasible.
+One of the key tenets of aging in place is that older adults will remain in their current situation for as long as they can — with the understanding that there may come a time that this arrangement is no longer feasible.
 Therefore, those preparing to age in place should also prepare for the possibility that a change may eventually become necessary.
 Whether this change means bringing in professional care or moving into an assisted living facility or a senior care facility, this may mean sacrificing some of your independence in exchange for your well-being.
 It may be 10 years before this change comes, it may be 20, or it may never come.
 In any case, being ready for when it does will make the transition far easier.

 As aging in place continues to grow in popularity, it’s likely that more and more older adults will begin to explore this option as an alternative to nursing homes, retirement communities, and assisted living facilities.
 With thoughtful preparation and careful evaluation of your wants and needs, this approach can end up being a sustainable lifestyle solution — one which feels like a fitting reward of several decades of hard work.
 However, not everyone will see the same benefits, and there may be far more fitting (and enjoyable) ways to spend your golden years.